sylvhama/bower-angular-facebook/README.md

 ## Job

 No need to insert scripts from Facebook.
-This module does all the job, it loads Facebook API and initialize your app.
+**This module does all the job**, it loads Facebook API and initialize your app.

 * The event `fb_loaded` is broadcasted in the rootScope once your app is loaded.
 * The event `fb_statusChange` is broadcasted in the rootScope when the user login status changes.